varapp/varapp-docs/docs/src/deployment.rst

     python manage.py loaddata resources/dumps/init/data_people.json
     python manage.py loaddata resources/dumps/init/data_roles.json
     python manage.py loaddata resources/dumps/init/data_users.json
-    python manage.py loaddata resources/dumps/init/data_variantsdb.json
-    python manage.py loaddata resources/dumps/init/data_dbaccess.json

-  This will create a new user "admin" with password "admin", the role of "superuser", and initial access to a database called "mydb.db" (which does not exist yet).
+  This will create a new user "admin" with password "admin", the role of "superuser".
+  This user will be able to manage available databases from the frontend Admin page.

 * Configure and run the Apache proxy (`mod_wsgi`)::